-Recess detention may be given for misbehaving at school.
-If assigned detention, a student will sit out from recess.
+Recess or after school detention may be given for misbehaving at school.
+If assigned detention, a student will sit out from recess or after school.
 A form must be signed and returned the following day or another detention will be assigned.

-If a student receives four detentions in a month, that student may be assigned one day of In School Placement.
+If a student receives four detentions in a month, that student will be assigned one day of In School Placement.